|

 N M Case Melanie McCracken New Mexico State Police |

-cancer.
-A medical expert determined the cause of death was "homicidal
+wife died of cancer.
+A medical expert determined the cause of death was

 Killers Convicted!!
 N M Case Nathan Romero Albuquerque Police Dept. |